kevin2-cyber/Eatsplorer/README.md

 - **Vibe-First Search:** Filter restaurants by mood (Romantic, Quiet, Lively) rather than just "Italian" or "Burgers."
 - **Spin the Wheel:** Can't decide?
 The app randomly selects a highly-rated nearby spot for you.
+- **Local Favorites:** Save your top picks directly to your device for offline access using a Room database.
 - **Smart Map Exploration:** Interactive Google Maps integration to view spots around you.
 - **Instant Details:** Tap a card to reveal contact info (phone, website, opening hours) on demand.
 - **Data Saver Mode:** Uses Google API Field Masking to reduce data usage and keep API costs low.